Nina Hamnett: Later life

 In 1932 Hamnett published Laughing Torso, a tale of her bohemian life, which became a bestseller in the UK and US.
 The notorious occultist Aleister Crowley unsuccessfully sued her and the publisher for libel over allegations of black magic made in her book.

 Although she won the case, the situation profoundly affected her for the remainder of her life.
 Alcoholism would soon overtake her many talents and the tragic "Queen of the Fitzroy" spent a good part of the last few decades of her life at the bar (usually that of the Fitzroy Tavern), trading anecdotes for drinks.

-Twenty-three years after her first book Laughing Torso was published, Hamnett, in poor health, released a follow-up book titled: Is She a Lady?.
+Twenty-three years after her first book Laughing Torso was published, Hamnett, in poor health, released a follow-up book titled: Is She a Lady?

 Hamnett died in 1956 from complications after falling out of her apartment window and being impaled on the fence forty feet below.
-The great debate has always been whether it was a suicide attempt or merely a drunken accident.
 Her last words were "Why don't they let me die?"

-The American novelist Julius Horwitz (1920–1986) portrayed Nina Hamnett in his 1964 novel about London during World War Two, titled Can I Get There By Candlelight.
-Horwitz was stationed outside of London during World War Two, and was befriended by Hamnett as a young soldier when he would go into London on a three-day pass.
+The American novelist Julius Horwitz (1920–1986) portrayed Hamnett in his 1964 novel about London during World War Two, titled Can I Get There By Candlelight.
+Horwitz was stationed outside London during World War Two, and was befriended by Hamnett as a young soldier when he would go into London on a three-day pass.
 A biography, Nina Hamnett: Queen of Bohemia by Denise Hooker, was published in 1986.
 In 2011, Hamnett was the subject of a short film by writer/director Chris Ward— What Shall We Do with the Drunken Sailor, starring Siobhan Fahey.
-In November 2019, the Fitzrovia Chapel hosted an exhibition called Nina Hamnett - Everybody was Furious.
+In November 2019, the Fitzrovia Chapel hosted an exhibition called Nina Hamnett – Everybody was Furious.